Rev. William J. Nessel, OSFS

 Faculty, Father Judge High School, De Sales School of Theology; Campus Minister / Director of Pastoral Ministry Program, De Sales University; Founding Pastor, St. Francis de Sales, St. George; Pastor, Sacred Heart; National Assistant Director, De Sales Secular Institute

-What gives you joy as an Oblate of St. Francis de Sales?
+Where did you first encounter the Oblates of St. Francis de Sales?